quantiacs/documentation/en/source/user_guide/data.md

 ![GBP_USD](./pictures/GBP_USD.PNG)

-###  Using the BTC Futures
+###  Using the BTC futures

-For a more detailed description on loading and accessing BTC Futures consult our API-Reference: [Loading BTC Futures Data](https://quantiacs.com/documentation/en/reference/data_load_functions.html#loading-bitcoin-futures-data)
+For a more detailed description on loading and accessing BTC futures, see the API reference: [Loading BTC Futures Data](https://quantiacs.com/documentation/en/reference/data_load_functions.html#loading-bitcoin-futures-data)

 The Bitcoin Futures data for the last 8 years (history extended with Bitcoin spot price) can be loaded using: